January 15, 2020Digital Transformation Arrives with Next-Gen Intelligent Data Virtualization

 Data virtualization delivers a single view of organizational data without having to physically integrate it, allowing enterprises to use their data, no matter where it’s actually stored, to produce fast, timely insights.

-With intelligent data virtualization as part of an overall adaptive analytics fabric (the virtualized data and associated tools to aid analytics speed, accuracy, and ease of use), the obstacles that limit access to data and impede performance are eliminated.
+With intelligent data virtualization as part of an overall adaptive analytics data fabric (the virtualized data and associated tools to aid analytics speed, accuracy, and ease of use), the obstacles that limit access to data and impede performance are eliminated.
 Here are three ways an adaptive analytics fabric for big data can benefit your organization.

 What is a Big Data Fabric?